 It's your choice

 What do I counsel my patients?
 At the end of the day, it’s their choice, but they can rest assured that as long as they’re staying around that 200 mg mark of caffeine consumption, they’re not hurting anything.
+Whether you’re in the mood for a caffeine-free morning sickness tea or a caffeinated ice-cold latte, it’s up to you.
 So grab that Starbucks mocha peppermint frappuccino that you like so much, just keep track of what size and how many per day you’re drinking and you should be fine.
 Now, the amount of sugar in one of those is another story...